faculty + students

 Students work with the Initiative’s content team on projects to support the development of curriculum and cases.

 Students work on various short-term projects to support the Initiative and its cities on an as-needed basis.

-2019 summer fellowship applications and spring 2019 research assistant application information will be made available by January 2019.
+Information about spring 2019 research assistant applications will be made available by February 2019.